|Nutrition Facts (per serving)|

 Babka French Toast

-- For Serving, any combination of the following: flaky salt, confectioners' sugar, butter, maple syrup, yogurt, mascarpone, additional orange zest, raspberry or orange jam
+Confectioners' sugar, flaky salt, butter, maple syrup, yogurt, mascarpone, additional orange zest, raspberry or orange jam, optional, for serving

 Gather the ingredients.

 Place the babka slices on a rack set over a baking sheet to dry out for a few hours, or overnight.
 Alternatively, use the quick dry method described below.